LAST UPDATED: July 16, 2020

 Immigration Court - Executive Office for Immigration Review (EOIR) top

-The Detroit Immigration Court postponed all non-detained hearings through June 12, 2020.
+The Detroit Immigration Court will resume hearings in non-detained cases on Monday, July 13, 2020.
 Respondents or their representatives will receive notice f their new hearing date at least 10 days beforehand.
 You can check the case information system online or over the phone at 1-800-898-7180 to review the status of your case.
 Please note that all detained hearings are moving forward at this time.
 For as long as the State of Michigan continues to operate under a state of emergency, any attorney-at-law for any party may appear telephonically in all detained cases within the jurisdiction of the Detroit Immigration Court so long as it is arranged with the immigration court staff.
 Please check the EOIR website for the latest information on a specific court’s closure and document filing instructions.

 United States Citizenship and Immigration Services (USCIS) top